SixArm/topics/topics/pacelc-theorem/index.md

 # PACELC theorem

 The PACELC theorem is an extension of the CAP theorem that is used to analyze the behavior of distributed computer systems.
+The PACELC theorem can help developers and architects choose the appropriate consistency model for a given system by considering the trade-offs between consistency, availability, and partition tolerance.

 PACELC stands for the following six consistency models:

 * Partition tolerance (P): This means that the system continues to function even when network partitions occur, i.e., when a network communication failure causes a subset of nodes to be unable to communicate with the rest of the network.